titoasty/zmooth/README.md

 ### `zmooth.killAll()`

-Kill all the zmooth objects
+Kills all the zmooth objects